 Manage human activities to sustain the ecosystem.

 While they are numbered, the elements do not necessarily need to be sequential although they are eventually linked in an iterative and adaptive operational management cycle (Fig. 1).
-Monitoring is an essential component of EA although it is not listed as an explicit element in the framework.
-Monitoring provides updated information of the status of ecosystem components and human activities and pressures, which is required for doing an Integrated Ecosystem Assessment.
+Monitoring is an essential component of EA as illustrated in the schematic representation of the framework (Fig. 1).
+Monitoring provides updated information of the status of ecosystem components and human activities and pressures, which is required for conducting an Integrated Ecosystem Assessment.
 Monitoring and assessment form in turn the basis for advice on the adaptive and responsive management measures needed to maintain or achieve the agreed ecological objective for the ecosystem.
 When implemented and established operationally, the EA represents an iterative cycle of monitoring, assessment, and adaptive management measures.
-The other elements of the framework, e.g. ecological objectives and valuation of ecosystem goods and services, may also be revisited and adjusted as needed.